-This class is accountable for planning, directing and administering the day-to-day operations of the Judicial Selection Commission.
+In the Judicial Selection Commission this class is accountable for planning, directing and administering the day-to-day operations of the Commission.

 Receives administrative direction from the Chairperson of the Judicial Selection Commission.

 Plans and directs administrative operations on behalf of the Judicial Selection Commission;

 Receives new applications and coordinates processing including scheduling interviews, assigning due diligence work to Commissioners and corresponding with applicants;

 Responds to inquires regarding process, appointment status, judicial decisions;

 Maintains a high level of confidentiality throughout all operations;

 Develops or assists in development of Commission policy and procedures;

 Administers all office operations including preparing and processing contracts with outside consultants, purchasing, accounts payable and budget preparation and maintenance;